Tewf/Complement_IA/README.md

-# Battleship — Statistical Extensions
+# Battleship — Statistical extensions

 This repository contains a Java implementation of the Battleship game together with tools to evaluate automated strategies (bots) and produce reproducible experimental results.
-For a French-oriented presentation see `README_Fr.md` at the project root (version française).
-The English version is provided in `README.md`.
+For a French presentation see `README_Fr.md`.

-What this project provides
+## What this project provides

 - A modular Java implementation of the game engine (grid, ships, shots).
-- Several bot implementations for evaluation: Uniform, Markov, MonteCarlo, Smart.
+- Several bot implementations for evaluation: `Uniform`, `Markov`, `MonteCarlo`, `Smart`.
 - A simple Swing-based graphical interface for interactive play.
 - Statistical tools to run tournaments and per-bot performance experiments, producing CSV summaries and PNG visualizations.

-Requirements
+## Requirements

 - JDK 11 or newer.
-- POSIX-compatible shell (examples use `bash`).
+- POSIX-compatible shell (`bash` used in examples).

-Build
+## Build

 ```bash
 # Compile sources into the `bin` directory
 javac -d bin $(find src -name "*.java")
 ```

-Run examples
+## Run examples

 - Start the GUI: